kunal-rathore-111/dark-dev-theme/README.md

-# 🌙 Kunal Dark Dev Theme
+# 🌙 Dark Dev Theme

 A sleek, high-contrast dark theme for Visual Studio Code designed for developers who code for hours.
 Experience vibrant syntax highlighting with carefully crafted colors that reduce eye strain and enhance code readability.